Strange Noises Wake A Man Up, Then He Finds Out That Wild Animals Are Playing On His Porch

 From Alaska's beautiful sights to plants and other wild animals, Newton captures them beautifully on camera.
 He also sells his photos as decorations, prints, and more.

-According to Newton, two of the kittens still play around the area.
+Two of the kittens still play around the area.
 When they become adults, they turn into solitary creatures.

 But sometimes, they stay with their siblings for the first year.
 He has another picture of two lynx keeping each other company through the winter.